Was 'recklessness' to blame for Spanish train crash?

 Security video footage showed the train, with 247 people on board, hurtling into a concrete wall at the side of the track as carriages jack-knifed and the engine overturned.

-The impact was so strong that one carriage flew over a wall and landed on an embankment several meters above.
+The impact was so strong that one carriage flew over a wall and landed on an embankment several metres above.

 "We could feel the carriage lift off from the rails, it was all so quick, it was like (being inside)... a washing machine, turning around very quickly.
 Suddenly everything was upside down and the carriage was full of seats and open suitcases," Esther Dominguez, a 23-year-old student from Madrid who survived the crash, told Reuters.